 - 30 Activities Under $30 in New Zealand

 - 20 Activities Under $20 in New Zealand

 - 10 Activities Under $10 in New Zealand

 And don’t forget to browse our New Zealand Activities category listing everything Aotearoa (the Maori name for New Zealand) has to offer.

 Budget Accommodation in New Zealand

 New Zealand offers many forms of budget accommodation across the country.
 Stay in cheap accommodation, preferably with self-catering facilities, so you can save money on food.
 It’s the easiest way to keep the costs down.

 Stay in shared dorms or private rooms where you’ll share facilities, such as a kitchen, laundry and bathrooms with other guests.
-See What is a Hostel?
-A Beginner’s Guide to Backpacker Hostels to get an idea of how New Zealand does hostels.
+See A Beginner’s Guide to Backpacker Hostels to get an idea of how New Zealand does hostels.
 Plus, Check out listings for every town in New Zealand in our New Zealand Hostel category.